 - Why should people come to you instead of your competitor? / What’s your unique value proposition?

 Only after you have these answers could you design a means of reinforcing your marketing message through visuals, text, personality, and actions.
-The key to achieve the marketing message you want is specifying how you want to be perceived and then consistently demonstrating that attitude or message through all customer touch points including but not limited to your business Website, blogs, social media platforms, email marketing and online ads).
+The key to achieving the marketing message you want is specifying how you want to be perceived and then consistently demonstrating that attitude or message through all customer touchpoints including but not limited to your business Website, blogs, social media platforms, email marketing, and online ads).

 Build that Online Brand.

 To further extend your marketing message, the focus needs to go to the website design, which includes the graphics, white space, content, and layout of your site.
 However, design should not be misconstrued as only the “look” of a website:

 - Design refers not only to the artistic sense of a website but the planning and structuring of the entire experience encountered.